Key Takeaways

 Fast Pick-by-Goal Guide

-- For steady daytime energy and focus: Look for 500–1,000 mg per serving, caffeine-free, taken with morning or midday meals
+- For daytime wellness and focus support: Look for 500–1,000 mg per serving, caffeine-free, taken with morning or midday meals

-- For workout performance and recovery: Choose 1,000–2,000 mg per serving, stack-friendly without stimulants or sugars
+- For workout routines and post-activity wellness: Choose 1,000–2,000 mg per serving, stack-friendly without stimulants or sugars

-- For heart and healthy aging support: Consistent moderate daily intake, often split between morning and evening
+- For general cardiovascular wellness and long-term wellness: Consistent moderate daily intake, often split between morning and evening

 - For plant-based lifestyles: Clearly labeled vegan capsules with transparent taurine content per serving